WOON FOUNDATION PRIZE

 The first winning recipient of the Woon Foundation Prize was Holly Hendry who took up residence in the Woon Tai Jee Studio at BALTIC 39, Newcastle in 2013.
 Just four short years on and Hendry is showing new work at BALTIC Centre for Contemporary Art, Gateshead, until 24 September in her first major UK institutional exhibition Wrot.
 Excitingly, Hendry joined the Woon Foundation Prize judging panel this year, alongside established artists and esteemed curators.

 Northumbria and BALTIC jointly award and present the The Woon Foundation Prize for Painting and Sculpture as an important part of the successful strategic partnership between the two organisations.
-Now in its fifth year, the Prize is open to all UK undergraduate Fine Art students who are in their final year of study, graduating in summer 2017.
-Works to be included in the exhibition must be in mediums of Painting or Sculpture.

 Mr Wee Teng Woon kindly funds these major prizes and support of emerging artists and talent development to the value of £40,000 through his family’s foundation.